L7 (band): Major label releases with Slash (1991–1997)

 Their 1992 third album, Bricks Are Heavy, produced by Butch Vig, was featured in Rolling Stones May 1999 list of 'Essential recordings of the 1990s', and was their most critically and commercially successful release.
 When Donita Sparks reached out to Yoko Ono to request permission to sample her scream in the opening track "Wargasm," Ono reportedly replied that she had her fingers crossed for the group as it was time for their music to get popular.
 Their 1992 single "Pretend We're Dead" spent 13 weeks on the US Alternative Songs chart while peaking at the No. 8 position, and it had also peaked at No. 21 on the UK Singles Chart.
 The singles "Everglade" and "Monster" also made appearances on the UK Singles chart.
 In their listing of the top 50 grunge songs, Paste magazine included "Pretend We're Dead" as number 21.
 L7 went on a year long tour to promote Bricks Are Heavy.
 Variety reported in 1992 that L7 had built a huge underground following all over the world due to repeatedly touring.
 The popularity of Bricks Are Heavy was also boosted by frequent video play on MTV.
 By June 2000, Bricks Are Heavy had sold 327,000 copies in the US.

+During their performance at the 1992 Reading Festival, the band experienced "technical difficulties with their audio equipment" and were forced to stall their set.
+The rowdy crowd grew restless and began throwing mud onto the stage, repeatedly pelting the band.
+In protest, lead vocalist Donita Sparks removed her tampon on-stage and threw it into the crowd yelling "Eat my used tampon, fuckers!"
+Sparks has remained unapologetic about the incident, and the tampon has been referred to as one of the "most unsanitary pieces of rock memorabilia in history."
+Later in 1992, Sparks caused controversy in the United Kingdom when she dropped her jeans and underwear on live television, appearing nude from the waist down, during an L7 performance on the late night UK programme The Word.
+Of the incident, Sparks later commented that the Word show L7 appeared on had a number of chaotic aspects already underway including "a men's bum contest" and a "hidden camera in Oliver Reed's dressing room, showing him intoxicated with his shirt off, which was really fucked up.
+So I added my contribution to this craziness."